secretstartups/handbook/content/handbook/business-technology/gitlab-business-continuity-plan.md

 ## Scope

 GitLab, by its remote-only nature, is not easily affected by typical causes of business disruption, such as local failures of equipment, power supplies, telecommunications, social unrest, terrorist attacks, fire, or natural disasters.
 System data from the [Business Impact Analysis](/handbook/security/security-assurance/security-risk/storm-program/business-impact-analysis.html) may be leveraged as part of business continuity planning and testing.
-Please search the [BIA Data File](https://docs.google.com/spreadsheets/d/1GNrZIaTsQV5Xz2f_yQWPyftgYjKvL6fi4USb1ii4Zow/edit#gid=148367290) by system for more information.
 Additionally, the BCP works in conjunction with the [Disaster Recovery Plan (DRP)](https://gitlab.com/gitlab-com/gl-infra/readiness/-/blob/master/library/disaster-recovery/index.md).

 ## Roles & Responsibilities